 Instead, you should always be testing at least two ads for each of your ad groups.

-Similar to the reasoning above I gave for the need to split test completely different layouts, by providing variations in your ads can open up a whole other level of increased conversion rates.
+By providing variations in your ads, you can open up a whole other level of increased conversion rates.

-Whereas, if you are not testing you could be throwing money away at bad ads.
+On the flip side, if you are not testing you could be throwing money away on bad ads.

 Split Test Landing Pages

-However, if you launch two landing pages against each other at the same time you should be able to discern which one outperforms the other.
+However, if you launch two landing pages at the same time you can see which one outshines the other.

 No matter what you decide to test, you should make sure to track your testing.